carpentries-incubator/high-dimensional-stats-r/episodes/02-high-dimensional-regression.md

 # Screening

-What people sometimes do is to select variables based on correlation with the outcome, or using a univariate modelling approach like we used in the previous lesson.
-The p-values we get out of this kind of approach model are meaningless because we're basically doing a 2-stage model and only reporting one set of p-values (ignoring all the non-significant ones) and not correctly adjusting for the true number of tests we're performing.
+To get around the problem of multiple testing, people sometimes reduce the number of variables as input.
+There are some valid and many invalid ways of doing this.
+One (invalid) method is to select variables based on correlation with the outcome.
+The p-values we get out of this kind of approach model are basically meaningless, because we're doing a 2-stage model and only reporting one set of p-values (ignoring all the non-significant ones).
+This means that we are biasing the results towards significance, and further that we are not correctly adjusting for the true number of tests we're performing.

 ~~~